mrsoltys/GEEN1400/Photon/README.md

 	      Serial.println("Traffic update failed");
 	    }

-### Sending Requests with Custom Parameters
+# Sending Requests with Custom Parameters (i.e., querie parameters)

 In the above example, the start and end location are always the same.
 If I wanted to change the start and end location, I'd have to edit the integration on particle's website, or upload a new JSON file.
-But there's an easier way!
-I can add custom parameters to append to the request, and send them from my Photon to the internet.
+But there's an easier way: I can add custom parameters to append to the request, and send them from my Photon to the internet.

-[Open Weather Map has an API](https://openweathermap.org/current) that I can send a City ID, and it will return the current weather conditions.
+For this example, [Open Weather Map has an API](https://openweathermap.org/current) that I can send a City ID, and it will return the current weather conditions.

 An example call to get the current weather conditions in Boulder, CO (`id=5574991`) might look like